Why We Wrote This Guide

-In the music business, a recording artist is a person that performs songs in a studio-like setting for the purpose of recording and releasing those recordings to the public.
+In the music business, a recording artist is a person that performs songs in a studio-like setting for the purpose of recording songs and releasing them to the public.
 A recording artist can be a singular individual, a band, or even a massive symphony.
 A recording artist can also be a songwriter.
 However, recording artists often perform and record songs that they did not write themselves.

 History of Recording Artists

-Recording artists developed alongside early recording technologies, which are described in more detail in our guide: "What is a Sound Recording?.”
-The earliest recording technologies made it difficult to record full bands.
-However, the recording artist has existed since the advent of recording technologies.
+The concept of a recording artist are described in more detail within our gudie, "What is a Sound Recording?”, along with a mass of information explaining early recording technologies.
+The earliest recording mechanisms made it difficult to record full bands.

 By the 1940s, technology had advanced enough to allow electrical recording, stereophonic sound recording, and multi-tracking.
-As technology advanced, more recording artists were signed to labels and more variety was heard in recordings.
+As technology advanced, more recording artists were signed to labels and more variety could be heard in recordings.
 For the majority of the record industry’s lifetime, record labels were the only way for artists to get their music recorded, manufactured and sold.
-Nowadays, anyone can begin a career as an amateur recording artist.
+Nowadays, however, virtually anyone can begin a career as an amateur recording artist.

-When a recording artist records and distributes a recording of a song they did not write, they must first obtain a license to do so from the owner of the composition.
+When an artist records and distributes a song they did not write, they must first obtain a license to do so from the owner of the composition.
 By doing so, they are allowed to make their recording of the song in exchange for mechanical royalties paid to the publisher and composer.
 As recording artists do not receive these mechanical royalties, they typically collect portions of the royalties collected by the record label for sales of the recording.
 Artists do, however, receive payments from other types of licenses such as synch and sound recording performances from SoundExchange.
-In synch deals, a one-time fee is usually negotiated, and the artist will receive a cut of this money.
+In synch deals, a one-time fee is usually negotiated, and the artist receives a cut of this money.
 SoundExchange, on the other hand, is effectively a PRO for sound recordings.
 The organization collects and distributes performance royalties from non-interactive* digital streaming services like Sirius XM and Pandora.

-*Non-interactive means that the listener doesn’t choose which songs they want to listen to, as in the case of Apple Music Spotify or YouTube.
-The listener is passive with regard to song choice, which is why copyright views this process as a performance.
+*Non-interactive means that the listener doesn’t choose which songs they want to listen to, as in the case of Apple Music, Spotify, or YouTube.
+Check out our guide on the subject here.

 Range of Rights

-This topic is one of the most crucial covered in standard recording contracts.
+This topic is one of the most crucial topics covered in standard recording contracts.
 Essentially, it outlines what rights are being transferred from the recording artist to the record label.
-This can include a range of combinations and individualized exceptions.
 Depending on the clout of the artist, they may be able to negotiate more favorable items in their contracts.
 Established artists with track records of large sales numbers and widespread popularity have much more bargaining power in their contract negotiations with record labels.